-Ram recalls 1.25M trucks; tailgates can open unexpectedly
+Ram recalls 1.4M trucks; tailgates can open unexpectedly

-DETROIT (AP) — Stellantis is recalling about 1.25 million pickup trucks because the tailgates may not close completely and cargo could spill onto the road.
+DETROIT (AP) — Stellantis is recalling about 1.4 million pickup trucks worldwide because the tailgates may not close completely and cargo could spill onto the road.

 The recall covers Ram 1500, 2500 and 3500 pickups from the 2019 to 2022 model years.